The state of hunger in Massachusetts

 Hunger by the numbers

-Food scarcity is never cited as a reason why people here are hungry.
-That’s because in Massachusetts, as in other parts of the United States, there’s enough food to feed everyone.
-Food insecurity comes back to access — things like affording food and transportation to the store.
+Food scarcity is never cited as a reason why people in the U.S. are hungry.
+Food insecurity comes back to access — things like affording food and transportation to the store, or feeling safe enough to show up to your local pantry regardless of your immigration status.

-Not only is there enough food to go around, but more than enough food.
-There’s a lot of perfectly good food that goes to waste – 38% of all available food in the U.S. goes unsold or uneaten according to the latest available data from ReFED.
+Across the United States, including in Massachusetts, there’s not only enough food to go around, but there’s more than enough.
+There’s a lot of perfectly good food that goes to waste, too.
+31% of all available food in the U.S. goes unsold or uneaten and 27% goes directly to waste according to the latest available data from ReFED.
 There’s an opportunity to intercept that food while it’s still good to eat and ensure it reaches people who could use it.

 Where food recovery comes in

 In Massachusetts, and across the country, we can make better use of the food we have and tackle food insecurity in the process.
-From the Office of Food Justice in Boston (where increasing food recovery in the City is a stated goal) to the Biden-Harris Administration’s National Strategy for Reducing Food Loss and Waste, food recovery is touted as an important tool for tackling issues like wasted food, hunger, and the climate emergency.
+From the Office of Food Justice in Boston (where increasing food recovery in the city is a stated goal), to efforts further inspired by the Biden-Harris Administration’s National Strategy for Reducing Food Loss and Waste and continuing with the commitment of organizations, coalitions, philanthropists, and individuals into present day, to bipartisan measures like the NO TIME TO Waste Act, food recovery is touted as an important tool for tackling issues like wasted food, hunger, and the climate emergency.

-By building and expanding the food recovery infrastructure, more still-good food (which would otherwise be discarded from places like grocery stores, wholesalers, farms, and more) could be made more accessible to more people.
+By building and expanding our food recovery infrastructure, more still-good food (which would otherwise be discarded from places like grocery stores, wholesalers, farms, and more) could be made more accessible to more people.

 But if we walked back the rate of food insecurity to what it was five years ago, that still wouldn’t be good enough — and here’s why